 Source: Chocolate-Covered Stuffed Dates

 Chewy dates, stuffed with creamy nut butter, coated in chocolate, and sprinkled with sea salt.
 Are you drooling yet?
 These Chocolate-Covered Stuffed Dates by Tara Sunshine are so freakin yummy.
-Bonus is, they are super easy to make, free of refined sugar, and suitable for vegan, gluten-free, and paleo diets.
+Bonus is that they are super easy to make, free of refined sugar, and suitable for vegan, gluten-free, and paleo diets.
 Doesn’t get much better than that.

 8. Cacao Mousse and Raspberry Parfaits

 Light in texture and heavy on flavor…rich and chocolatey!
 Small portions of these Cacao Mousse and Raspberry Parfaits by Crissy Cavanaugh are enough to tackle any sweet tooth.
-I layered with juicy raspberries, but use any of your favorite berries!
+I layered it with juicy raspberries, but use any of your favorite berries!